locomorange/ble-midi-connect/help/en-us/help.md

 # Issues
 If you encounter any issues, please feel free to report them [here](https://github.com/locomorange/ble-midi-connect/issues).
 ## 🚨 Current Issues 🚨
-### Midi duplication
+### Unable to Disconnect
-Returning to the main page from the settings page results in midi duplication.
+Disconnecting via the app does not work.
-If the signal is duplicated, close the app and reopen it.
+To disconnect, please either close the app or turn off the device.

 # Helps
 ## Preparations